Holberton-Uy/hbnb-doc/part2/task_06_review.md

 ### Task 6: Implement the Review Endpoints

 #### Objective
 Implement the API endpoints needed for managing reviews in the HBnB application.
-This task involves setting up CRUD operations (Create, Read, Update) for reviews, ensuring that these endpoints are integrated with the Business Logic layer through the Facade pattern.
+This task involves setting up CRUD operations (Create, Read, Update, Delete) for reviews, ensuring that these endpoints are integrated with the Business Logic layer through the Facade pattern.
 The `DELETE` operation **will** be implemented for reviews, making it the only entity for which deletion is supported in this part of the project.

 In this task, you will:
 1. Set up the `POST`, `GET`, `PUT`, and `DELETE` endpoints for managing reviews.
 2. Implement the logic for handling review-related operations in the Business Logic layer.
 3. Integrate the Presentation layer (API) and Business Logic layer through the Facade.
 4. Implement validation for specific attributes like the text of the review and ensure that the review is associated with both a user and a place.
+5. Update the Place model in `api/v1/places.py` to include the collection of reviews for a place.

 #### Instructions